 One of these fits well.
 Can you tell which?

 Just kidding.
 Of course you can!
 The navy polo shirt from Theory is cut nice and slim.
 Ideally, it would be hemmed an inch or two shorter, but that’s not a deal breaker.
 The deal breaker is the price: $95.
-I can get high quality polos from Peter Manning or Lacoste for considerably less money.

 The Life After Denim sweatshirt is too big all around.
 If this is their “small” I could use their large as a sleeping bag.